In this guide, we want to teach you How To Install Winget on Windows 10.

 Output Successfully verified installer hash Starting package install… Successfully installed

 Also, you can use the Winget to search for available packages in the public Windows Package Manager Community repository or in the Microsoft Store.
-The syntax for the searching is like this:
+The syntax for the search is like this:

 winget search [package_name]